-The retention ponds of southeast Michigan are plagued with turbid, stagnant, nutrient-rich waters that are a breeding ground for pests, algae, and other harmful biologics.
-These hypereutrophic ponds are the result of a highly urbanized, swamp-filled environment and a mostly concrete, impermeable surface.
-Storm waters carry an abundance of organic debris and nutrients, resulting in an unbalanced, cloudy and murky body of water.
+The retention ponds of southeast Michigan are plagued with turbid, stagnant, nutrient-rich waters that are breeding grounds for pests, algae, and other harmful biologics.
+These hypereutrophic ponds result from a highly urbanized, swamp-filled environment and a mostly concrete, impermeable surface.
+Storm waters carry large organic debris and nutrients, resulting in an unbalanced, cloudy, murky body of water.
 In this environment, algae blooms proliferate and foul odors arise, causing major recreational issues.
 This was the case for two retention ponds which Airmax was tasked with clearing up through treatments with PondClear Packets, which contain a mix of beneficial aerobic bacteria and PRx, a phosphate binder.
 At the beginning of summer 2020, both ponds measured between 20 and 30 Formazin Attenuation Units (FAU) of turbidity, with a Secchi disk reading of approximately 3 inches.
 By the end of 16 weeks of treatment with PondClear Packets, the treated pond showed a nearly 95% decrease in turbidity while the control pond showed a nearly 50% increase in turbidity.
 The treated pond had additional positive results, generating a nearly 76% reduction in Free Reactive Phosphates suspended in the water column.

 As the heart of suburban Michigan, the southeast corner of the state is defined by a mostly impermeable substrate layer (mostly developed commercial and residential lands).
-This impermeable surface causes rainwater flooding which its infrastructure is built around, utilizing large retention ponds, intricate storm drain systems, and deep ditches aside all roadways.
+This impermeable surface causes rainwater flooding, which its infrastructure is built around, utilizing large retention ponds, intricate storm drain systems, and deep ditches aside from all roadways.
 All this rainwater transportation resulted in immense particulate volume being transported, as well.
-While the heavily laden water eventually ends up in the notoriously murky Lake St. Clair, it spends a large amount of time traveling through retention ponds and causing issues upstream.
+While the heavily laden water eventually ends up in the notoriously murky Lake St. Clair, it spends much time traveling through retention ponds and causing issues upstream.
 Highly turbid water can stifle pond-growing macroalgae species such as Chara spp. and bottom-rooting submerged weeds.
-These plants and algae are crucial to fish lifecycles, piscivores birds, and nutrients cycling out of the water bodies.
-Without beneficial plants and algae, things such as Harmful Algae Blooms (HAB), and other nuisance filamentous algal growths can take over a pond, producing toxins and odors, and decreasing the recreational value of the water body.
+These plants and algae are crucial to fish lifecycles, piscivores, birds, and nutrients cycling out of the water bodies.
+Without beneficial plants and algae, things such as Harmful Algae Blooms (HAB), and other nuisance filamentous algal growths can take over a pond, producing toxins and odors and decreasing the recreational value of the water body.

-A small community in Auburn Hills, Michigan, approached Airmax Inc. about their two retention ponds (measuring 0.8 acres and 0.7 acres, both with average depths of approximately 2.75 feet) that were being plagued with issues.
-Airmax Inc. agreed that their focal issue was the turbidity in the ponds, which created a cascading effect of other issues.
+A small community in Auburn Hills, Michigan, approached Airmax Inc. about their two retention ponds (measuring 0.8 acres and 0.7 acres, with average depths of approximately 2.75 feet) that were plagued with issues.
+Airmax Inc. agreed that their focal issue was the pond's turbidity, which created a cascading effect of other issues.
 To address the turbidity challenges, PondClear Packets were chosen to be applied to one pond, and the other pond was used as a control pond.
-PondClear Packets consist of a blend of beneficial aerobic bacteria (which are known strains) designed to break down larger organics and digest particles to either settle inorganic molecules or release atmospheric components in a safe way.
-PondClear Packets also include PRx, a phosphate-binding product, used to bind some of the released nutrients from organic digestion.
+PondClear Packets consist of a blend of beneficial aerobic bacteria (known strains) designed to break down larger organics and digest particles to settle inorganic molecules or safely release atmospheric components.
+PondClear Packets also include PRx, a phosphate-binding product that binds some of the released nutrients from organic digestion.

 The 0.8-acre pond was treated with PondClear Packets, applied on a biweekly basis for 16 weeks during the peak growing season, from the beginning of June to the end of September 2020.
 The 0.7-acre pond was used as the control.
-Representative water samples were pulled initially and monthly through the end of the study, and samples were taken to an independent laboratory for analysis of turbidity and Free Reactive Phosphate.
+Representative water samples were pulled initially and monthly through the end of the study, and samples were taken to an independent laboratory for turbidity and Free Reactive Phosphate analysis.

 Average Turbidity (FAU) as read from representative water samples from both ponds, is shown below.
 Testing was performed by an independent laboratory using Absorptometric Analysis and measured using FAU (Formazin Attenuation Units).